 Indian nutrition advice tends to fall into one of two failure modes: either generic Western dietary guidelines that do not account for Indian food culture, or traditional recommendations that have not been updated with what decades of research now show about ageing, protein, and metabolic health.
-The result is that most Indians over 40 are making the same set of nutrition mistakes repeatedly, and the damage compounds quietly over years before it becomes obvious.

 The most significant gap in the Indian diet is protein.
 Surveys consistently show that a large majority of Indian adults, vegetarian and non-vegetarian alike, consume well below the amount needed to maintain muscle mass and support healthy ageing.
 This matters because protein is not just a gym supplement.
 It is the raw material for muscle tissue, immune function, hormone production, and hundreds of enzymes that keep the body running.
 Chronic protein deficiency after 40 is one of the fastest accelerators of age-related decline.